 THEMED CONFERENCE (previously known as the Interim Conference)

 The Society holds a smaller, themed conference on alternate years to the Biennial Conference.
 The next SIS Themed Conference will be held from 5th to 6th April, 2018 at the University of Sussex.
-The theme is for the 2018 Conference is Resistance in Italian culture: Literature, Politics and Film.
+The theme for the 2018 Conference is Resistance in Italian culture: Literature, Politics and Film.
 The Conference organisers are Dr Ambra Moroncini (University of Sussex), who is the lead contact, Dr Darrow Schecter (University of Sussex) and Prof Fabio Vighi (University of Cardiff).
-A Call for Panels will be circulated via the Italian Studies mailing list and here in early autumn 2017.

 PREVIOUS THEMED CONFERENCES